huytd/everyday/DEVLOG.md

 ```

 - The text content
-- The position where we will add the inlay hint to
+- The position where we will add the <abbr>inlay hints</abbr> to
-- The kind of inlay hint
+- The kind of <abbr>inlay hints</abbr>

-You can see the details of the above types at [**src/services/types.ts**](https://github.com/microsoft/TypeScript/blob/main/src/services/types.ts).
+You can see the details of the above types at [src/services/types.ts](https://github.com/microsoft/TypeScript/blob/main/src/services/types.ts).

 In the `InlayHints.provideInlayHints` function, there are **3 methods**: `addParameterHints`, `addTypeHints`, and `addEnumMemberValueHints`, which push a new `InlayHint` object into the result array: